-Colorectal is a word which means the colon and rectum.
-The colon and rectum are parts of the gut (gastrointestinal tract).
+The colon and rectum are parts of the bowel or gut (gastrointestinal tract).
 The gut starts at the mouth and ends at the anus.
 When we eat or drink, the food and liquid travel down the oesophagus into the stomach.
 The stomach churns up the food and then passes it into the small intestine.

 The small bowel (small intestine) is several metres long and is where food is digested and absorbed.
 Undigested food, water and waste products are then passed into the large bowel (large intestine).
 The main part of the large intestine is called the colon, which is about 150 cm long.
 This is split into four sections: the ascending, transverse, descending and sigmoid colon.
 Some water and salts are absorbed into the body from the colon.
 The last part of the colon is called the rectum, which is about 15 cm long.
 The rectum stores stools (faeces) before they are passed out from the anus.

-Bowel cancer is a cancer of the colon or rectum.
-It is sometimes called colorectal cancer or cancer of the large intestine.
+Cancer of the colon or rectum is sometimes called colorectal cancer, bowel cancer or cancer of the large intestine.
 It is one of the most common cancers in the UK.
 (In contrast, cancer of the small intestine is rare.)
 Bowel cancer can affect any part of the colon or rectum.
 However, it most commonly develops in the lower part of the descending colon, the sigmoid colon, or rectum.

 Bowel cancer usually develops from a small fleshy growth (polyp) which has formed on the lining of the colon or rectum (see below).
 Sometimes bowel cancer begins from a cell within the lining of the colon or rectum which becomes cancerous.